For a list of 2019 prices, please contact us

 Although these powerful animals are close relations to lions, jaguars, and tigers, they are vastly different when it comes to their coat camouflage.

 Most leopards are a light tawny color with distinctive dark spots called rosettes.
 So-called because they resemble the shape of roses.
 The rosettes are made up of groups of 5 to 6 spots shaped in a tight circle.
-These rosettes are found on the body with solid black spots on the head, belly, sides and lower legs.
+They are found on the body with solid black spots on the head, belly, sides and lower legs.

-This beautiful animal has small round ears and very long whiskers which grow from dark spots on the face.
+The leopard has small round ears and very long whiskers which grow from dark spots on the face.